First-hand View of Research

 Other Research Opportunities for Veterinary Students

 Funding provided by this program supports summer research for DVM students at about 20 veterinary schools.
-The national program encourages students to apply to other veterinary schools offering summer research programs sponsored by Merial to broaden their experiences.
-The participating veterinary schools are all eligible to send students to the Merial NIH National Veterinary Scholars Symposium.
+The national program encourages students to apply to other veterinary schools offering summer research programs sponsored by Boehringer Ingelheim to broaden their experiences.
+The participating veterinary schools are all eligible to send students to the Boehringer Ingelheim NIH National Veterinary Scholars Symposium.

 A group of veterinary schools have NIH-funded training programs to offer more extensive research experience to veterinary students.
-See the National Merial Veterinary Scholars Program website for links to these schools and for more information.
+See the National Boehringer Ingelheim Veterinary Scholars Program website for links to these schools and for more information.
 In addition, the NIH has summer research internships available.

 The Leadership Program for Veterinary Students at Cornell University is a unique summer learning experience for veterinary students who seek to broadly influence the veterinary profession through a career in research.
 The program is an intensive, research-oriented learning experience that combines faculty-guided research with career counseling, student-directed learning, and a variety of professional enrichment activities.